awsdocs/amazon-route53-docs/doc_source/domain-billing-report.md

-# Downloading a Domain Billing Report<a name="domain-billing-report"></a>
+# Downloading a domain billing report<a name="domain-billing-report"></a>

+If your AWS bill is charged to a credit card, you receive a separate invoice for each domain transaction\.
+These invoices don't include the domain name\.
 If you manage multiple domains and you want to view charges by domain for a specified time period, you can download a domain billing report\.
 This report includes all charges that apply to domain registration, including the following:
 + Registering a domain
 + Renewing registration for a domain
 + Transferring a domain to Amazon Route 53
 + Changing the owner of a domain \(for some TLDs, this operation is free\)

+**Note**
+If you use invoiced payments, any Route 53 domain registration transactions appear in your monthly AWS invoice\.
+The invoice includes the domain name and operation that each charge applies to\.

+When you run the report using the console, you can choose the following options:
++ **Last 12 months**: The report includes charges from one year before you ran the report until the current day\.
+For example, if you run the report on June 3rd, it includes charges from June 3rd the previous year until the current day\.
++ **Individual months in the last year**: The report includes charges for the specified month\.

+If you run the report programmatically, you can get charges for any date range, starting with July 31, 2014\.
+That's the date that Route 53 started to support domain registration\.
+For example, see [view\-billing](https://docs.aws.amazon.com/cli/latest/reference/route53domains/view-billing.html) in the *AWS CLI Command Reference*\.

 The billing report, in CSV format, includes the following values:
 + The AWS invoice ID that the charge appears on\.